La Conga – 1551 N. Vine

 Elvis was 2 when Bing sang “Blue Hawaii” in Waikiki Wedding.

-The Hurricane was peak prewar Hawaiian film mania in 1937.
+The Hurricane was peak prewar Hawaiian film mania.
 Directed by John Ford, it featured Dorothy Lamour in a sarong and a mostly shirtless John Hall.
+The film debuted at the Carthay Circle Theater on November 5, 1937.

 Filmed in late 1937 and released in 1938, Hawaii Calls borrows the name of the popular radio show and features songs by Harry Owens.
 The plot, of a boy stowing away on a Hawaii-bound ocean liner, seems at least partly influenced by Sol Hoopii’s life story.